Phnom Penh - Guided city tour & Killing Fields

 Can Tho - Vinh Long - Cai Be - Ho Chi Minh

-Afterwards, you’ll continue to Ho Chi Minh City by boat and car.
+Afterwards, you’ll continue to Ho Chi Minh City (also known as Saigon) by boat and car.
 You’ll spend two nights in a comfortable hotel in District 1.
 Smack bang in the centre of the city, it’s close to a chaotic jumble of shops, bars and restaurants.
 Saigon is an intense but infectious place packed with a tangle of motorbikes, street food stalls and markets.

 Ho Chi Minh

 Day 6 is completely your own to explore Saigon at your own pace.
 Wander through the ramshackle stalls of Ben Thanh market, visit the chilling War Remnants Museum, take a cooking class and amble through the palatial grounds of the Independence Palace.
 For a breather, pull up a plastic chair on the sidewalk and sip a sweet, thick Vietnamese coffee as the chaos swirls around you.

 In the evening, there’s an adventure in store.
 Hopping on a vintage Vespa scooter with a local guide, you’ll zip through the maze of side streets and alleyways in search of Saigon’s finest streetfood.
 Stopping at hole-in-the-wall restaurants and hidden stalls, you’ll sample some delicious traditional dishes and meet some great personalities along the way.
 On the morning of Day 7, the trip comes to an end and you’ll continue your Vietnam adventure.